New Mexico governor signs bill to legalize recreational pot

 Medical marijuana dispensaries already are staking out territory in small towns near the border with Texas — a major potential market for marijuana tourism.
 It remains illegal to transport marijuana across state lines.

-Challenges await state regulators as they prepare to issue a variety of marijuana business licenses by the start of 2022 to enterprises such as quality testing labs, industrial operations that grow, refine, package and sell cannabis products and craft marijuana “microbusiness” that grow only up to 200 plants.
+Challenges await state regulators as they prepare to accept applications for a variety of marijuana business licenses as soon as September.
+The state will license product testing labs, industrial operations that grow, refine, package and sell cannabis products and craft marijuana “microbusiness” that grow only up to 200 plants.

 Rules also are due by the start of 2022 on product safety, minimum qualifications for a marijuana business license and standards for vetting and training “cannabis servers” — who must hold a state permit and be 21 or older.